rtubelleza/marimo-themes/README.md

 -   **Design Using Sample**: You can design your theme using the [`sample.py`](sample.py) file provided in the repository.
 This file helps visualize how your theme will look in the Marimo notebook.

-## Roadmap

--   [ ] implement this repo as a CLI tool
--   [ ] improve the sample notebook
--   [ ] write a program to automatically take a screenshot of the sample notebook with the given css file
--   [ ] write a notebook to control different parameters and visualize the effects directly in it